 Clearly, no host can offer everyone infinite resources.
 What does this really mean?

 Hosts offer unlimited and unmetered resources because they know that most customers use very little disk space and bandwidth.
 A typical small business website doesn’t really need much power.

 So the promise of unlimited resources is based on the assumption that you’re a typical customer that won’t use many resources anyway.
-It’s essentially a way of making the plans look good on paper.
+It’s essentially a way of making plans look good on paper.

 Almost every host that offers unlimited hosting will have a clause in their Terms of Service about acceptable usage.
 If the host considers your resource usage to be extreme, they will terminate your service, take your site offline temporarily, or (most likely) ask you to upgrade to a more expensive plan.